FrandsenGroup/diffpy.mpdf/README.md

 ## Installation

-The recommended way to install this package is first to install diffpy-cmi through conda using the Anaconda python distribution, then install diffpy.mpdf from source.
+The recommended way to install this package is first to install diffpy-cmi through conda using the Anaconda python distribution, then install diffpy.mpdf using pip.
 See https://www.anaconda.com/distribution for instructions about installing the Anaconda python distribution.
+See also https://www.diffpy.org/products/diffpycmi/index.html for the diffpy-cmi installation instructions (reproduced here for convenience).

 #### Step 1 (recommended): Create and activate a conda environment for diffpy + diffpy.mpdf.
-    >>> conda create --name diffpy python=3
+    >>> conda create --name diffpy python=3.7
     >>> conda activate diffpy
 Note that you can name the environment anything you choose by passing it a different name after the --name flag in the first command.